yvesdebeer/vuejs-shopping-cart/README.md

 - Goto the "Build Config" and select your specific Build Config
 - Click the Github "Copy URL with Secret"
-- Goto to your Github project and select "Settings" -> Webhooks
+- Goto to your Github project on "github.com" and select "Settings" -> Webhooks
 	- Add a new webhook and paste the URL copied in previous step in "Payload URL"
 	- Select "application/json" as Content Type
 	- Click "Add webhook"
 - The result of this configuration will trigger a new build run on Openshift as soon as new code gets committed into the repository.

-##Add variables to create a more dynamic application environment
+## Add variables to create a more dynamic application environment

 - Add a ".env" file into the root of your project